What Happens to the Market if America Goes to War?

 There are many economic and fundamental factors that impact security prices.
 Occasionally, a single event is powerful enough to dominate these other factors to singly influence capital market returns.
 However, historically speaking, this has not been the case with wars.

-Economic growth, earnings, valuation, interest rates, inflation, and a host of other factors will ultimately decide the future direction of the stock and bond markets.
-While a knee-jerk decline is possible if war breaks out between the United States and North Korea, history suggests that any market decline should be short-lived.
+Still, economic growth, earnings, valuation, interest rates, inflation, and a host of other factors will ultimately drive the future direction of the stock and bond markets.
+While a knee-jerk plunge is possible when war breaks out, history suggests that any market decline should be short-lived.